2do2go/code-style/js.md

 But don't use link to parent contructor which some function for inheritance provide, e.g. node.js `util.inherits` provides link to parent constructor as `super_` property.
-Use of such link within constructor at several inheritance levels leads to infinite recursion.
+Using such link within constructor at several inheritance levels leads to infinite recursion.
 Don't do it.
 Just call parent constructor or method using `call` or `apply` as shown above instead.

 ## Use `this` only in object constructors, methods, and in setting up closures